owanturist/react-hook-window/docs/sections/hooks/use-windowed-list.md

 > note: The hook does not read container size from a DOM node properties so the value must represent actual size of the given container.

-> tip: You can use any kind of approaches ([search for `use size react`](https://www.npmjs.com/search?q=use%20size%20react)) to determine size of a container in case it's unkown or changes dynamicly - the hook re-calculates output when the value changes.
+> tip: you can use any kind of approaches ([search for `use size react`](https://www.npmjs.com/search?q=use%20size%20react)) to determine size of a container in case it's unkown or changes dynamicly - the hook re-calculates output when the value changes.
 See the example of unknown and dynamic container sizes (@TODO add links to the examples).

 > pro tip: it's recommended to use debouncing/throttline of the container size in case of high frequent changes to gain better performance.
 See the example of throttling the size value (@TODO add links to the example).